UTC RAVE Alert

 1. Sign up to receive a weekly list of the best fun, free events on campus and in the community.

-2. Complete the Beyond the Classroom Challenge by April 7th at 12PM in one of two ways:
+2. Complete the Beyond the Classroom Challenge in one of two ways:

 • Fully participate and reflect on 10 events